biscuit-auth/biscuit-wasm/README.md

-# Biscuit-Wasm
+# Biscuit-wasm

 This library wraps the [Rust implementation](https://github.com/biscuit-auth) of [Biscuit tokens](https://www.biscuitsec.org) in WebAssembly, for usage in NodeJS and browsers.

-It provides an EcmaScript module, along with TypeScript type definitions.
+It provides both EcmaScript and CommonJS modules, along with TypeScript type definitions.

 ## Usage